-You need to look for the freshest iceberg lettuce and crispest pickles and onions you can find.
-In-n-Out Burger in the US does this to perfection.
+You need to look for the freshest iceberg lettuce and crispest pickles and onions you can find if you want the perfect hamburger.
+In-n-Out Burger in the US does this right.
 In fact they only use the leaves from the centre of the head of lettuce to ensure the lettuce is crunch and crisp.

 It makes a the difference in the world!